 Developed by Ben Mauk and Sam Wolson, this first-ever virtual-reality New Yorker documentary is guided by three men who were imprisoned together at the same facility.
 Their recollections reveal the secret world of these camps, where detainees spend ten hours a day in classrooms — studying Chinese or taking classes focussed on political indoctrination and the dangers of Islam — and often endure torture and stints in solitary confinement.
 Drawn from firsthand testimony, satellite images, and survivor sketches, Reeducated uses pen and brush animation to reconstruct the men’s shared experiences in an immersive three-dimensional space.

-The companion piece to “Inside Xinjiang’s Prison State,” an immersive feature investigation, Reeducated premiered at SXSW 2021, where the film won the Special Jury Recognition for Immersive Journalism.
-Reeducated has since screened in dozens of film festivals around the world, receiving the grand prize at VRHAM!
+The companion piece to “Inside Xinjiang’s Prison State,” an interactive feature investigation, Reeducated premiered at SXSW 2021, where the film won the Special Jury Recognition for Immersive Journalism.
+Reeducated won the 2022 Emmy Award for Outstanding Interactive Media and the Peabody Award in the Immersive & Interactive category.
+They are the first-ever Emmy and Peabody awards won by The New Yorker.
+The film has screened in more than 30 film festivals around the world, receiving the grand prize at VRHAM!
 Virtual Reality & Arts Festival in Hamburg and the Special Jury Prize at NewImages Festival in Paris.
-The film was a Best of VR selection of the Venice Biennale and was selected for the 2022 Horizons VR exhibition at the PHI Centre in Montreal.
-Reeducated won the 2022 Emmy Award for Outstanding Interactive Media and the Peabody Award in the Immersive & Interactive category. Қазақ тілінде көріңіз (тек Қазақстанда) Reviews & Praise
+Reeducated was a Best of VR selection of the Venice Biennale and was selected for the 2022 Horizons VR exhibition at the PHI Centre in Montreal. Қазақ тілінде көріңіз (тек Қазақстанда) Reviews & Praise

 Featuring Erbaqyt Otarbai Orynbek Koksebek Amanzhan Seituly Project Developed by Ben Mauk Sam Wolson Director Sam Wolson Artist Matt Huynh Research and Reporting Ben Mauk Executive Producers Soo-Jeong Kang Monica Racic Lead Animator and Technical Supervisor Nicholas Rubin Senior Editor Brian Redondo Producers Ben Mauk Sam Wolson Nicholas Rubin Matt Huynh Sound Designer/Composer Jon Bernson Assistant Animator Oliver Carr Lead Compositor Noel Paul VFX Artist Eddy Moya Story Edit Ben Mauk Sam Wolson Animation Studio Dirt Empire Titles Designer Maxx Berkowitz Additional Title Designer Sandra Garcia Color Grading Noel Paul Ink Bleed Matvey Rezanov Artist Assistant M. J. Steele English-Language Recording Engineer Asqat Yerkimbay Kazakh/English Audio Asqat Yerkimbay Baubek Sagyndyq English-Language Voice-Over Artists Nurbek Matzhani Asqat Yerkimbay Anonymous Kazakh-Language Recording Engineer Sam Wolson Transcription and Translations Dauren Aben Anonymous Map Locations of Detention Centers Nathan Ruser Australian Strategic Policy Institute Fact Checker Linnea Feldman Emison Singing Erbaqyt Otarbai Special Thanks Gene Bunin The Xinjiang Victims Database Nathan Ruser Darren Byler Sonya Teich Christina Gossmann Carleen Coulter |